influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 The interval at which InfluxDB checks to see if a CQ needs to run.
 Set this option to the lowest interval at which your CQs run.
 For example, if your most frequent CQ runs every minute, set `run-interval` to `1m`.

 Environment variable: `INFLUXDB_CONTINUOUS_QUERIES_RUN_INTERVAL`

+## Transport Layer Security (TLS) settings `[tls]`

+Global configuration settings for Transport Layer Security (TLS) in InfluxDB.

+### `ciphers = [ "TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305", "TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256", ]`

+Determines the available set of cipher suites.
+See the https://golang.org/pkg/crypto/tls/#pkg-constants for a list of available ciphers, which depends on the version of Go (use the query `SHOW DIAGNOSTICS` to see the version of Go used to build InfluxDB).
+If not specified, uses the default settings from the Go `crypto/tls` package.

+### `min-version = "tls1.2"`

+Minimum version of the TLS protocol that will be negotiated.
+If not specified, uses the default settings from the Go `crypto/tls` package.

+### `max-version = "tls1.2"`

+Maximum version of the TLS protocol that will be negotiated.
+If not specified, uses the default settings from the Go `crypto/tls` package.